Yarukon/Yarukon/README.md

 - 👋 Hi, I’m @Yarukon
 - A developer who will write some shit codes
-- Final Fantasy Player (Lalafell yes)
+- Final Fantasy XIV Player (Lalafell yes)
 - Java, C#, and Lua
 - Hav mental issue like depression
 - Not MtF